Home > Recipes > Desserts > Lemon-Blueberry-Zucchini Bread with Lemon Glaze

 Recipe Features:

-- Bonus: This bread is gluten-free and dairy-free (option for refined-sugar free as well)
+• Bonus: This bread is gluten-free, dairy-free and refined-sugar free as well

 This bread is unbelievable and the flavors are spot on!
 My overall goal was to highlight 4 main ingredients: blueberries, zucchini, fresh lemon and So Delicious Yogurt.
 I wanted each component to shine through without overpowering one another, and that’s exactly what I was able to accomplish.
 In every bite, you notice the light taste of zucchini, zippy blueberries, pops of fresh lemon, the soft inside, which comes from the yogurt, and the crisp outer crust.
 It is everything!!!